coryjett/Rancher-to-Solo/README.md

 You should see a second `Istiod` instance with the value of `revision:` in `istiod-values.yaml` in the name

 `kubectl get pods -n istio-system`

+## Cutover to the new control plane

+### Cut the `test-ns` namespace over to the new control plane

+Remove the `istio-injection` label and add the `istio.io/rev` label

+`kubectl label namespace test-ns istio-injection- istio.io/rev=canary`

+Check the labels

+`kubectl get ns test-ns --show-labels`

+Restart all pods in the `test-ns` namespace

+`kubectl rollout restart deployment -n test-ns`

+Check to make sure pods are usng the name control plane

+`istioctl proxy-status | grep "\.test-ns "`

 ## Install Gloo Mesh Core